WinVector/replyr/checks/basicChecksSpark200.md

-Example trying most of the `replyr` on a Spark.
+Example trying most of the `replyr` on a Spark 2.0.0 local instance.

 ``` r
 library('dplyr')